 The surname De wyrlay was first found in Staffordshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

-Important Dates for the De wyrlay family
+Early History of the De wyrlay family

 This web page shows only a small excerpt of our De wyrlay research.
 Another 158 words (11 lines of text) covering the years 1620, 1510, 1600, 1100, 1167, 1173, 1415, 1570, 1455, 1487, 1565, 1618 and 1565 are included under the topic Early De wyrlay History in all our PDF Extended History products and printed products wherever possible.

 De wyrlay Spelling Variations

 Spelling variations of this family name include: Wyrley, Wirley, Worley, Wireley, Wyrly, Wurley, Wurlie, Wirlie, De Wyrley, Wyarley and many more.